abonilla1/playBlackJack/README.md

 1. Define constants
     1. Deck of Cards with 52 values //(complete 11/17/20)
-    2. Const Player1 object with null hand, initial cash amount
+    2.   player class, from which instances of player can be defined //(complete 11/17/20)
     3. Const board with bet amounts, action buttons and initial state
-    4. Const Dealer with null hand (initially
+    4. Const Dealer object with null points //(complete 11/17/20)

 2. Game initializes with null dealer and player card values
     1. Initialize function calls render function